 Where guarantees are direct, explicit, irrevocable and unconditional, bank takes account of such credit protection in calculating capital requirements.
-The range of eligible guaranters/ counter guaranters includes:
+The range of eligible guarantors/ counter guarantors includes:

-- Sovereigns, sovereign entities (including BIS, IMF, European Central Bank and European Community as well as certain specified MDBs, ECGC and CGTSME), banks and primary dealers with a lower risk weight than the counterparty; - ii.
+- i.
+Sovereigns, sovereign entities (including BIS, IMF, European Central Bank and European Community as well as certain specified MDBs, ECGC, CGFMU, CGFSEL and CGTSME), banks and primary dealers with a lower risk weight than the counterparty; - ii.
 Other entities rated AA or better. - 5.
 The Bank has a well-defined Collateral Management policy, which provides the controlling framework to ensure collateral is used optimally.
 This is a key component in mitigating the credit risks inherent in lending.
 The Bank accepts both tangible and intangible securities.
 Tangible Securities are either in physical form or such other material form like cash margin, Deposits with Banks, Gold or such other precious metals, Shares NSC/KVP/Life Insurance Policies.
-The intangible securities are - Bank Guarantees / Letters of Credit, book debts, Letter of Comfort, Letter of Negative Lien, Unregistered Charge, etc. The common ways for obtaining security for moneys lent are Mortgage, Pledge, Hypothecation and lien.
+The intangible securities are -Bank Guarantees / Letters of Credit, book debts, Letter of Comfort, Letter of Negative Lien, Unregistered Charge etc. The common ways for obtaining security for moneys lent are Mortgage, and Hypothecation.
 The assets created out of the bank's credit exposure are as a general rule charged to the bank by way of first charge on pari-passu basis.

 Guarantees are normally insisted upon whenever available/permissible.
-The main type of guarantors are:
+The main type guarantors are:

-- i.
-Central/State Government and Central Government sponsored agencies like DICGC, CGTMSE, and ECGC. - ii.
-Promoters/Major owners of corporates. - iii.
-Individual Guarantees of relatives in case of individuals
+- Central/State Government and Central Government sponsored agencies like DICGC, CGTMSE, and ECGC. - Promoters/Major owners of corporates. - Individual Guarantees of relatives in case of individuals a) Validity of collateral:

-6. The various aspects of Collateral Management are:
+6. The various aspects of collateral management are:

 Minimum conditions for the acceptance of collateral: For collateral to be valid and enforceable the bank ensures that the assets accepted as collateral are marketable, legally enforceable and can be taken control of if necessary.
 It is also ensured that the market value of the asset is readily determinable or can be reasonably established and verified.
-For internal control purposes, the bank has a list of types of assets acceptable as collateral and the maximum loan to value ratio for each of these assets taken as primary security.
-The bank also takes into account statutory restriction while taking collaterals.